William Newton Cardiology

 William Newton Hospital is proud to offer full-time interventional cardiology in both the hospital and office setting.
 The hospital has several skilled providers on staff with expertise and experience in care of the heart.Call to schedule an appointment

 - Office visits and follow-up appointments

 - Hospital consults and follow-up appointments

 - Cardiac & peripheral catheterization

 William Newton Cardiology is the only full-time clinic in Cowley County dedicated to heart care and is conveniently located at the Physicians Pavilion in Winfield.

-Our team of skilled interventional cardiologists are accepting new patients, specializing in treating disorders of the heart, including the diagnosis and treatment of heart failure, coronary artery disease, hypertension, arrhythmia (irregular heartbeat), and much more.
+Our cardiology team is accepting new patients, specializing in treating disorders of the heart, including the diagnosis and treatment of heart failure, coronary artery disease, hypertension, arrhythmia (irregular heartbeat), and much more.